School Uniform and the School Day

 Pupils must attend in uniform every day.
 The uniform consists of:

 - Waterloo Lodge BLUE school jumper

-- Plain black or GREY trousers (leggings for girls) or skirt of a suitable length
+- Plain black trousers (leggings for girls) or skirt of a suitable length

 - White shirt or polo shirt

 - Any sensible shoes or trainers (boots MUST NOT be worn)